stridegum/angelhack-pass-server/README.md

 Part 1 is the iOS app: https://github.com/braddgriffith/willie-mayes-hayes

-Part 2 is the Rails/IMAP server:
+Part 2 is the Rails/IMAP server: https://github.com/rissem/gmail-passbook

 All code is extremely hacky, written in 24 hours with no sleep and way too much caffeine.

-Team: @jagill, @rissem, @braddgriffith, Kevin Gibbon
+Team: @jagill, @rissem, @braddgriffith, @kevingibbon